Ahan2/Countdown-to-Christmas/README.md

-# Countdown-till-Christmas
+# Countdown-to-Christmas
-A 'Countdown till Christmas' chrome extension
+A 'Countdown to Christmas' chrome extension

 #Installation
-Download it from the chrome web store: https://chrome.google.com/webstore/detail/countdown-to-christmas/pcjijlkfdciegfhpfeenkgapgmhklffg?utm_source=gmail
+Download it from the chrome web store: https://chrome.google.com/webstore/detail/countdown-to-christmas/pcjijlkfdciegfhpfeenkgapgmhklffg

 ***OR***